 The expected street price is $999 in the US.
 In Europe, it’ll probably be €799, including sales tax.

 I think it’s for serious amateurs, semi-professionals and upwards.
-I mean, even the guys with big studios often have a small setup at home, so I can easily see it there too.
-I think the people who will be buying Console 1 are those considering an analog console to integrate into their DAW, and realize this is an option; people who know that a smooth workflow not only makes your life easier, it actually helps you to achieve better-sounding mixes.
+Even the guys with big studios often have a small setup at home, so I can see it working there too.
+I think the people who’ll buy Console 1 are those who want to integrate an analog console into their DAW.
+Such people know that a smooth workflow not only makes your life easier, it actually helps you to achieve better-sounding mixes.

-You’ve been showcasing Console 1 at conventions and schools around the world.
-How has it been going?
+– You’ve been showcasing Console 1 at conventions and schools around the world.
+What’s been the reception?

+– Thanks for talking to me Henrik.
 What’s next for you guys?
-Will you be taking a break from making new products, now that you’re promoting Console 1?
+Will you be taking a break from making new products now that you’re promoting Console 1?

 Certainly not.
-2014 will be the year when Softube will really start making noise.
+2014 will be the year when Softube really starts making noise.
 There’s so much new stuff in the works: new channel strips for Console 1, new plug-ins of the more traditional kind, and more collaborations with other companies.
 And we’ll see if we can make something out of Arvid’s wackier inventions: the Geiger-to-MIDI converter.
-“Geiger”, as in measuring radioactivity.
-So if you hold the device close to something radioactive, such as a smoke detector, the MIDI signals intensifies (laughs).
+So if you hold the device close to something radioactive like a smoke detector, the MIDI signals intensifies (laughs).

-In the eyes of the public, I think 2013 was a quite slow year for us, since it’s been eighteen months since our last product launch.
-But we’ve been working on porting our guitar amps to the UAD platform, porting stuff to Reason Rack Extension format and of course developing Console 1.
+In the eyes of the public, I think 2013 was a quite slow year for us.
+It’s been eighteen months since our last product launch, but we’ve been working on porting our guitar amps to the UAD platform, porting stuff to the Reason Rack Extension format and of course developing Console 1.
 It also took a while to take over the Brilliance Pack from Abbey Road.
-So we’ve been working like mad but haven’t had much to show for it.
-But that is about to change – you’ll be hearing a lot from us in 2014.
+So we’ve been working like mad without much to show for it.
+But that’s about to change – you’ll be hearing a lot from us in 2014.